 Visitors can immerse themselves in the cultural offerings that are unique to Las Vegas and learn more about this gaming capital and its place in history.

-The Springs Preserve opened in 2007 on a 180-acre historic site commonly known as "the birthplace of Las Vegas."
+The Springs Preserve is located on a 180-acre historic site commonly known as "the birthplace of Las Vegas."
 The Preserve features historic museums, galleries, outdoor concerts and events, educational and play areas for children, the future Nevada State Museum, an interpretive trail system, a botanical garden and more.

 The National Atomic Testing Museum is a repository for one of the most comprehensive collections of nuclear history.
 The current collection includes thousands of rare photographs, videos, artifacts, scientific and nuclear reports and data and one-of-a kind scientist collections from the Nevada Test Site, the Cold War, and nuclear and radiological science and technology.